brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

   in General Executive Director Irene Mei Zhi Shum.
 We'll conclude with a poetry reading from Caits Meissner.
 people:
+  - person: chris-larson
+    event_bio: "Chris Larson is a St. Paul-based artist and musician who has developed a multimedia practice rooted in sculpture that incorporates film, video, photography, sound, and drawing.
+He is an Associate Professor of Art and the Director of Undergraduate Studies at the University of Minnesota.
+Larson is also the publisher of InReview, a quarterly print publication presenting critical responses to art in the Twin Cities.
+In 2017 with his partner Kriss Zulkosky, he co-founded Second Shift Studio Space of St. Paul, an artist-led effort to provide better resources to working artists and build communities of arts appreciators. "
   - person: charlotte-kent
     event_bio: Charlotte Kent, PhD is Assistant Professor of Visual Culture in the Department of Art and Design at Montclair State University.
 She received